-Delivery and Payment: It is expected that delivery of the Bonds in book-entry-only form will be made to The be made against payment in Federal Funds.
+Delivery and Payment: It is expected that delivery of the Bonds in book-entry-only form will be made to The made against payment in Federal Funds.

-Depository Trust Company on or about December 7, 2017.
-Delivery of the Bonds will
+Depository Trust Company on or about May 16, 2019.
+Delivery of the Bonds will be